integritee-network/book/src/howto_node.md

-# How to Build and Run a substraTEE-node
+# How to Build and Run a integritee-node

 You don't need SGX to run a node (only workers do).